Same-Day Payday Loans Up to $1,000

 Average loan amount$375Pew Charitable Trusts, 2022

-Average fees paid annually by repeat borrowers$520Pew Charitable Trusts, 2022
+Average fees paid annually by repeat borrowers$520Pew

 Borrowers using loans for recurring expenses69%CFPB Research, 2023

-Average loans taken per year by one borrower8CFPB Research, 2023
+Average loans taken per year per borrower8CFPB

-Median annual income of payday loan borrowers$35,000 to $45,000CFPB Research, 2023
+Median annual income of payday loan borrowers$35,000 - $45,000CFPB

 How Much Can You Borrow?